Back to category Published: 09 march 2023 Author: Zhanna Mukhatzhanova

 Turkistan boasts the Mausoleum of Khoja Ahmed Yassawi, as well as other attractions like the Hilvet Underground Mosque and the Mausoleum of Rabiga Sultan Begim, making it a shrine city that draws pilgrims from all over the world.
 Near Turkistan there is the ancient city of Otrar.
 The birthplace of mathematician Al-Farabi, it was once destroyed by the army of Genghis Khan but was rebuilt until it ceased to exist in the 19th century, now a site for archaeological excavations.
 Another ancient settlement near Turkistan is Sauran.
 The city was poorly preserved.
 However, it provided many fascinating archaeological finds and now boasts recreated main gates, fortress walls and some buildings.

-Taraz, founded over 2000 years ago, played a major role in the Great Silk Road and offers visitors the Mausoleum of Karakhan, the Mausoleums of Aisha-bibi and Babaji-khatun.
+Taraz, founded over 2000 years ago, played a major role in the Great Silk Road.
+It is home to the mausoleum of KarakhanAisha Bibi, and Babaji Khatun.
 All these buildings date back to the 11-12th centuries AD.

 Join us on our guided tours along the Great Silk Road in Kazakhstan.
 Explore historical caravanserais, trading hubs, and ancient architecture while immersing yourself in local traditions and cuisine.